For Retail Leaders & Commercial Directors

 Rowen Slagter-Pormes

-Management, RunnersWorld Hoorn
+Management, Runnersworld Hoorn

 "The combination of simplicity, customer engagement, and data-driven transparency is what makes this approach stand out."